 Some of the other most popular mosquito killers on the market include:

-We like Demand CS and Archer IGR to get rid of ticks and mosquitoes.
+We like Demand CS and Archer IGR to get rid of ticks and in eliminating mosquitoes.

 Another excellent form of mosquito control involves the use of traditional bug spray.
 This can be applied to your clothing or exposed skin to reduce the chances of mosquito bites.
 In either case, be sure to purchase a spray that works best for your needs.